mereMint/sulfur/README.md

 python bot.py
 ```

-If you see "Bot is ready!" in the console, press Ctrl+C and proceed to start the maintenance script.
+If you see "Bot is ready!" in the console, press Ctrl+C and proceed to start the maintenance script (it will handle 24/7 operation).

 #### Step 7: Start Maintenance System